What it Means to Have a Certified Comprehensive Stroke Center in Your Community

 All of these requirements and measures are designed to help hospital teams create a loyal and cohesive clinical team, establish a consistent approach to care, reduce the variation and risk of error, and demonstrate a commitment to a higher standard of clinical service.

 The Stony Brook Difference

 Our state-of-the-art facilities, which include high-speed computed tomographic (CT), MRI, biplane angiography equipment and a new $14 million cerebrovascular biplane suite, enable us to make quick and accurate diagnoses so that critical treatment can begin as soon as possible.
-Our practitioners are supported by a full complement of modern treatment rooms, including two neurointerventional procedure rooms, a neurological suite, and advanced operating rooms.
+Our practitioners are supported by a full complement of state-of-the art treatment rooms, including two neurointerventional procedure rooms, a neurological suite, and advanced operating rooms.

 Our support staff of physician assistants and administrative assistants will keep in contact with you through your follow-up imaging or treatments.